 Keeping yourself sufficiently hydrated makes blood taking easier.
 For accuracy of the urine test results you should hold urine for 2 hours prior to the appointment.During the test

-You will have a consultation with an experienced doctor, who will discuss your options for testing.
+If you are experiencing symptoms, you will have a consultation with an experienced doctor, who will discuss your options for testing.
 Your consultation may involve personal questions about your medical and sexual history, your typical methods of contraception, and other questions about your sex life, sexual practices, and sexual partners.
+If you want to have testing but do not have any symptoms, your consultation will be with a sexual health specialist nurse.

 All information given during your visit will be treated confidentially.
 Personal details and test results will not be shared with anyone outside of the sexual health service without your permission.